SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 USED.
 Excellent advice, that.

-In case you are not persuaded by social media (good for you!), Prof. Williams has provided both a video of a seminar, shown here, evocatively titled "On bullsh\*t Engines", and a more formally peer reviewed article published in _American Scientist_. <sup id="fn6a">[[6]](#fn6)</sup>
+In case you are not persuaded by social media (good for you!), Prof. Williams has provided both a video of a seminar, shown here, evocatively titled "On Bullsh\*t Engines", and a more formally peer reviewed article published in _American Scientist_. <sup id="fn6a">[[6]](#fn6)</sup>

 A pointed example from the video (4:03), on AI-generated guides to foraging for edible